brettinternet/tabbed-legacy/README.md

 #### Sessions

-- [ ] Test session restore with incognito state intact
-  - [ ] Show incognito indicator to saved incognito windows (eye-closed icon)
 - [ ] Add rename modal and form
+- [ ] Give previous sessions a name with predominant tabs, like "& 4 more"
+- [ ] merge multiple sessions
+- [ ] merge multiple windows

 #### Layouts